-There are certain practices for all materials and coatings which yield better quality finished products.
-In order to meet the expectations and demands of many different markets, it is important to be cognizant of the best design practices when planning to galvanize steel.
-Often no or only minor adjustments to the design are necessary, and worth the extra time and effort up front to alleviate certain future headaches related to the utilization of other coating systems.
+In order to meet the expectations and demands of many different markets, it is important to be cognizant of the best design practices and fabrication processes when planning to galvanize iron and steel.
+Often no or only minor adjustments to the designor fabrication are necessary, and worth the extra time and effort up front to alleviate certain future headaches related to the utilization of other coating systems.